Achievable logoAchievable logo

 where x=−1 still.

 f′(x) is undefined when the denominator (x2−x+1)2=0.
-There are no solutions for this (use the discriminant or try to solve x2−x+1=0 with the quadratic equation to find no real solutions).
+There are no solutions for this (you can check the discriminant, or try solving x2−x+1=0 with the quadratic formula and see there are no real solutions).

-So x=0 and 2 are the only critical points.
+So x=0 and x=2 are the only critical points.

-Now we’ll use the 2nd derivative test.
-Differentiate f′(x) with the quotient rule and plug in the critical points, or for calculator-active problems, you can enter in f′(x) as the function to be differentiated.
-This is what you would do in Desmos:
+Now use the 2nd derivative test.
+Differentiate f′(x) (quotient rule) and plug in the critical points.
+For calculator-active problems, you can also use technology to evaluate f′′(0) and f′′(2).

 1. Type f(x)=(x2−x+1)2−x2+2x

-• This is f′(x) in the problem, but Desmos doesn’t support the prime notation so it has to be done this way.
+• This is f′(x) in the problem, but Desmos doesn’t support prime notation, so you enter it as a new function.

 You should see that: